Why esports like "League of Legends" are absolutely 'real' sports

 The prospect of seeing esports at the Olympic Games is welcome, but it's also unsurprising.
 Former and current professional athletes have been investing in esports for years, and their bankrolling has slowly legitimized professional gamers as athletes.
-For example, ex-NBA stars Rick Fox and Shaquille O’Neal, both of L.A.
-Lakers’ fame, are heavily involved in the League of Legends esports scene.
-Rick Fox owns his own team - Echo Fox - and Shaquille O’Neal holds shares in several esports organizations.
+For example, ex-NBA stars Rick Fox and Shaquille O'Neal, both of LA Lakers' fame, are heavily involved in the League of Legends esports scene.
+Rick Fox owns his team - Echo Fox - and Shaquille O'Neal holds shares in several esports organizations.
 Other notable names in sports, such as Dallas Mavericks owner Mark Cuban, are also shareholders across multiple games including League of Legends.
 Need some more names?
 Kobe Bryant.
 Jeremy Lin.
 Gordan Hayward.
 All are involved in esports.
-Furthermore, Rick Fox and Shaquille O’Neal have avidly argued that professional League of Legends players are every bit as much athletes as professional basketball or football players in attempts to lend esports some much-needed credibility in athletic circles.
+Furthermore, Rick Fox and Shaquille O'Neal have avidly argued that professional League of Legends players are every bit as much athletes as professional basketball or football players in attempts to lend esports some much-needed credibility in athletic circles.

 This argument is commonly rebuked by people who will say that the average professional gamer couldn't possibly work as hard as an NBA player.
-That they don’t put their body through the same strenuous activities.
-That they don’t face the same health risks.
-The reality is that these claims are mostly bunk.
+That they don't put their bodies through the same strenuous activities.
+That they don't face the same health risks.
+The reality is these claims are mostly bunk.
 Both professional NBA players and professional League of Legends players typically spend anywhere from 60-90 hours a week honing their skills at their sport of choice.
 While esports athletes are less likely to break their collarbone getting dunked on, they are still at significant risk of developing health issues such as carpal tunnel syndrome or back problems.
 They typically live in team-houses together, and spend anywhere from 12-16 hours a day practicing with each other to ensure they function at the highest possible level both individually and as a team.
-Given all of this, I’m inclined to side with Fox and O’Neal when it comes to the legitimacy of professional gamers as athletes.
+Given all of this, I'm inclined to side with Fox and O'Neal when it comes to the legitimacy of professional gamers as athletes.

 But what of money and viewership, the two most important aspects of any sport?
-Well, let's turn back towards League of Legends, a game which happens to generate both in spades.
+Well, let's turn back towards League of Legends, a game that happens to generate both in spades.
 Just recently, the North-American LCS, a League of Legends pro-league, was franchised.
 This resulted in NBA teams such as the Cleveland Cavaliers and the Golden State Warriors sponsoring teams, along with technology brands such as Corsair and Razer providing funds and tech for players.
 League of Legends pro player salaries are rumored to have reached as high as $1 million for the more experienced pros in the scene.
 As for viewership?
 The 2016 NBA finals peaked at 44.1 million viewers.
 The League of Legends 2016 World Championship Finals?
 43 million.
 The year after that, in 2017, the League of Legends World Championship finals boasted 57.6 million unique viewers - a nearly 14 percent increase in year-to-year viewership - and a prize pool of 4,946,970 million dollars for the competing teams.